-For a long time, the Rwenzori Mountains were inaccessible and investment limited for years.In the late 1990’s farmers had to leave the land because the area was unsettled owing to armed conflict by insurgents from the Democratic Republic of Congo (DRC).
+For a long time, the Rwenzori Mountains were inaccessible and investment limited for years.
+Owing to armed conflict in the late 1990’s farmers had to leave the land because the area was unsettled by insurgents from the neighbouring Democratic Republic of Congo (DRC).
 When they returned, coffee prices were at an all-time low and the only options were selling their coffee from their shamba’s (gardens) or carrying it to the local market.

 The majority of members in the farmer-owned cooperatives are women.
 As it is an unusual situation to have such a high participation of women as stakeholders in coffee production, this represents a tremendous opportunity for women to achieve greater equality and influence over household income.